05/09 - TBA

-Andy Jackson is in his first season at the University of Arkansas after being named as men's head tennis coach on June 11, 2013.
+Andy Jackson is in his second season at the University of Arkansas after being named as men's head tennis coach on June 11, 2013.

 Jackson has 29 years of head coaching experience at Florida and Mississippi State, compiling a 496-234 record, and is the only coach to win an SEC title at two different schools.
 Jackson's teams have made 22 straight NCAA Tournament appearances.
 He has won three conference regular-season titles, three conference tournament crowns and three times earned SEC Coach of the Year honors.
 For his last 24 years, he has coached men's teams in Gainesville and Starkville, and all 24 teams finished the season ranked in the top 25, with 13 of those in the top 10, including a No. 2 ranking in the final poll of 2003.
 In his career, he has produced seven 20-plus win seasons and advanced to the NCAA finals site 20 times with seven quarterfinal appearances and three trips to the semifinal round.

 Individually, he has coached nine collegiate grand slam event champions, three SEC Players of the Year, four SEC Rookies of the Year and two ITA National Rookies of the Year.
 He also has coached 43 NCAA singles qualifiers and 26 doubles' teams to qualify for the NCAA tournament with 34 All-America honors.
 His players have earned 70 Academic All-SEC citations, and he has coached five two-time Academic All-Americans.